 \section{Introduction}

-This work takes place in line with a series of works by several authors establishing links between symplectic moduli spaces of meromorphic connections on the Riemann sphere and graphs (or doubled quivers).
-The main horizon, as outlined in \cite{boalch2018wild}, would be to develop a theory of Dynkin-like diagrams for nonabelian Hodge spaces, in the perspective of their classification.
-Recall that any irreducible meromorphic connection lives in a finite dimensional symplectic moduli space $\mathcal{M}_{DR}$ and the wild nonabelian Hodge theorem of Biquard--Boalch/Sabbah shows such moduli spaces admit hyperkahler metrics and are diffeomorphic to moduli spaces $\mathcal{M}_{Dol}$ of meromorphic Higgs bundles.
-Further, the Riemann--Hilbert--Birkhoff correspondence implies these spaces also have a simple explicit description as a wild character variety $\mathcal{M}_{B}$ (cf. \cite{boalch2019topology} and references there).
+This work takes place in line with a series of studies by several authors establishing links between symplectic moduli spaces of meromorphic connections on the Riemann sphere and graphs (or doubled quivers).
+Our main horizon, as outlined in \cite{boalch2018wild}, is to develop a theory of Dynkin-like diagrams for the (wild) nonabelian Hodge spaces of Riemann surfaces, in the perspective of their classification.\\